 “The process is done in the traditional weaving method.
 It’s not a motorised process at all.
 The pattern is chosen and woven on the traditional wooden looms as we remembered them from our grandmothers.”

 KLOTHO offers a very authentic part of Greece that is also the epitome of Greek chic.
-Products can be found in selected stores around Greece and can be purchased directly from their weaving studio and showroom in Crete.
+Products can be found in selected stores around Greece and can be purchased directly from the Why Athens Agora.

 Watch more video stories here

 This video forms part of a series developed by LoveGreece.com that is inspired by the dynamism and creativity of the Greek entrepreneurial spirit.
 Founded in 2013, the initiative aims to boost and promote Greece’s image abroad by profiling talented and successful entrepreneurs and professionals.
 With their ethos and vision, these pioneering Greeks are an important part of Greece worth sharing with the world.
 Powered by Gina Mamidaki, founder of the G & A Mamidakis Foundation.

 Credits: Direction/Post Production: Christos Droutsas | Camera: Christos Droutsas Sound: Lina Petrianou | Production Co-ordination and Interview: DigitalWise – Niki Oikonomopoulou | Texts & subtitles: Niki Oikonomopoulou | Project Manager: Kyriaki Kostolidou | Project Advisor: Vassilios Bartzokas